USRSE/documents/governance.md

 * provide a coherent professional community in the United States for those who identify as a Research Software Engineer (RSE),
 * advocate for RSE professionals,
-* provide resources to support and advance RSEs and the RSE career path within the United States research ecosystem, and
+* provide resources to support and advance RSEs and the RSE career path within the United States research ecosystem
 * promote and encourage diversity, equity, and inclusion (DEI) throughout our organization and the broader United States RSE community.

 ### Code of Conduct